Andreas Wolf: 1. FC Nürnberg

 In the 2005–06 season, Wolf recovered from injury and found himself competing over a centre–back position with Thomas Paulus and Bartosz Bosacki.
 After featuring in three matches since his return in September, he suffered an injury that kept him out for a month.
 Following his recovery from injury, he returned to the first team, but was plagued with another injury.
 Wolf again returned to the first team and finished the season making 22 appearances in all competitions.
 During the season, he signed a contract extension with the club, keeping him until 2009.

 With the start of the 2006–07 season, Wolf was back in the starting line-up alongside fellow centre-back Gláuber.
-He started the season well and helped the club go undefeated in the first nine matches of the season before losing 2–1 against Hertha BC on 4 November 2006, in which he was suspended after picking five yellow cards this season.
+He started the season well and helped the club go undefeated in the first nine matches of the season before losing 2–1 against Hertha BSC on 4 November 2006, in which he was suspended after picking five yellow cards this season.
 Wolf's performance continued to impress, resulting him to sign a contract extension keeping him until 2011.
-He then scored his first goal of the season on 28 April 2007, in a 1–1 draw against Wolfsburg.
+He then scored his first goal of the season on 28 April 2007, in a 1–1 draw against VfL Wolfsburg.
 Although he missed out again due to a back injury he finished the 2006–07 season making 35 appearances in all competitions.

 In the 2007–08 season, Wolf continued to be in the first team at the club and scored his first goal of the season on 1 September 2007, in a 1–1 draw against Energie Cottbus.
 His second goal came on 11 November 2007, in a 3–1 loss against Arminia Bielefeld.
 Nine days later, on 20 September 2007, Wolf made his European debut for the club, playing the whole game in a 0–0 draw against Rapid București in the first leg of UEFA Cup first round.
 He suffered injury setbacks in the first half of the season, and later in the 2007–08 season he was suspended twice.
 The season saw Nürnberg relegated back to 2.
 Bundesliga with Wolf making 30 appearances and scoring twice in all competitions.